-In this post, we’ll help you explain what this new feature is all about and how you can check the service history of your iPhone.
+In this post, we’ll help you explain what the Parts and Service History feature is all about and how you can check the service history of your iPhone.

-What is Parts and service history feature in iOS 15.2?
+What is Parts and service history in iOS?

 If you replaced any of the aforementioned parts with a replacement directly from Apple, you should see the “Genuine Apple Part” label adjacent to the part name inside the ‘Parts and Service History’ section.
 In case, non-genuine parts or tools were used during a repair, you should see “Unknown Part” followed by an error sign.